Seaside and Gearhart

-Nothing along the Oregon coast prepares you for the carnival ambience of downtown Seaside (pop.
-6,457), one of Oregon’s oldest seafront resorts.
-Ben Holladay, who built a resort here in the 1870s, included a racetrack, zoo, and plush hotel to lure Portlanders to ride his rail line to the beach.
+Nothing along the Oregon coast can prepare you for the carnival ambience of downtown Seaside (pop.
+6,795), one of Oregon’s oldest seafront resorts.
+Ben Holladay, who built a resort here in the 1870s, included a racetrack, zoo, and a plush hotel to lure Portlanders to ride his rail line to the beach.
 Come during spring break, or on a weekend during July or August, and join the 50,000 or more visitors wandering among the saltwater-taffy stands and video-game arcades along Broadway, or cruising the concrete boardwalk (called The Prom) along the beach.

-A half mile north of downtown, housed in a wood-shingled old motor court on the banks of the Necanicum River, the Seaside International Hostel (930 N. Holladay Dr., 503/738-7911) has dorm beds, private rooms, canoes and kayaks, an espresso bar, and nightly movies.
-There are dozens of motels and a handful of B&Bs in Seaside, booked solid in summer and serene, verging on lonely, come wintertime.
+A half mile north of downtown, housed in a wood-shingled old motor court on the banks of the Necanicum River, the Seaside Lodge & International Hostel (930 N. Holladay Dr., 503/738-7911) has dorm beds, private rooms, canoes and kayaks, and an espresso bar.
+There are dozens of motels and a handful of B&Bs in Seaside, booked solid in summer and serene—verging on lonely—come wintertime.
 The best breakfasts are served up on Broadway just west of US-101 at the Firehouse Grill (841 Broadway, 503/717-5502).
-For fish ’n’ chips, head to the south edge of town along US-101, where the no-frills Bell Buoy (1800 South Roosevelt Dr., 503/738-6348) has daily fresh halibut and excellent crab cocktails, best eaten on the outdoor deck overlooking the Necanicum River.
+For fish ’n’ chips, head to the south edge of town along US-101, where the no-frills Bell Buoy (503/738-6348) has daily fresh seafood and excellent crab cocktails, best eaten on the outdoor deck overlooking the Necanicum River.
 There are also pizza places and ice cream stands all over Seaside.